I’m always a sucker for fresh homegrown produce straight from the farm or suburban tree.

-In this case, one of our colleagues brought in a giant cooler bag of homegrown lemons and I didn’t need much more invitation to help myself!
+In this case, one of my work colleagues brought in a giant cooler bag of homegrown lemons and I didn’t need much more invitation to help myself.

 12 egg yolks

 3 tbsp lemon zest

 1 cup freshly squeezed lemon juice